JannieI/canvas-workstation-V3/src/app/roadmap.md

 2. Generate all shapes from data - not only circle which is static html at moment
 3. Add a DragHandle and Resize handle to popup menu.
 This way it is simpler - just hover to make the buttons appear, drag and voila.
 Similarly, consider removing the Drag and Resize handles from the Dashboard if this works.
 4. Keep Select button on Shape - make red border like Dashboard + can group/ungroup + can move/align/etc together with Widgets.
 Make this code DRY.
+5. Add rotate to text box with transform="rotate(30 20,40)"
+6. Can / should other Shapes also rotate??
+7. Can / should Shapes have radial / linear blur inside??
+8. Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?

 **Presentation**